YKCookie/SOPERM-Track/README.md

 ## Acknowledgement and Citation
-The codebase is built highly upon OC-SORT and  [ByteTrack](https://github.com/ifzhang/ByteTrack).
+The codebase is built highly upon [OC-SORT](https://github.com/noahcao/OC_SORT) and  [ByteTrack](https://github.com/ifzhang/ByteTrack).
 We thank their wondeful works.
-OC-SORT, filterpy and ByteTrack are available under MIT License.
+SOPERM-TRack, OC-SORT and ByteTrack are available under MIT License.
 And [YOLOX](https://github.com/Megvii-BaseDetection/YOLOX) uses Apache License 2.0 License.

 If you find this work useful, please consider to cite our paper: